+ 61 3 8616 0331

 Marcus' core passion is social justice which he describes as 'ensuring that everyone has access to opportunity, is valued and participates in decisions that affect them'.

 A founding partner at SGS, Marcus is formally qualified in commerce and urban planning.
 He has practised as a consultant for much of his career, though he has also worked as an academic, local government town planner, Ministerial Adviser and senior bureaucrat in State and Commonwealth Government agencies.
-He is expert in regional economic development, housing policy, infrastructure funding and metropolitan governance.
+He is an expert in regional economic development, housing policy, infrastructure funding and metropolitan governance.
 This includes writing and co-editing two books on urban management.

 You won't hear this from Marcus, but he is a big deal in the Australian planning industry.